Moldovan resistance during World War II: Final battles

 Beginning in January 1944, the Red Army's counterintelligence, or SMERSH, infiltrated Chișinău to uncover Center H's network of spies.
 Escaping detention, Rybchak and Marjină regained Chișinău and proceeded to destroy German lines of communication.
 The SSI grew aware of this, and sent in an informant; the cell was neutralized and its members were dispatched to a Romanian prison in Galați.
 Some other partisans were attested in Center H's area, in forests around Ciuciuleni.
 In summer 1944, they reportedly assassinated the gendarmes of Dahnovici and Cojușna.
 As reported by Mina Dobzeu, then living as an Orthodox monk at Hâncu, workers on the monastery site actively assisted the resistance, which put monks at risk of retaliation by the Romanian authorities.
 Several of his colleagues were interrogated by the Romanian authorities, and a Brother Clement was shot, under the mistaken assumption that he was armed.

 In July–August 1944, just ahead and during the major Soviet push into Bessarabia, six partisan detachments were airdropped behind Romanian lines and proceeded to recruit among locals.
 All operations ceased following King Michael's Coup of 23 August: Romania joined the Allied Powers, and Center B was moved to assist the Red Army in Northern Transylvania.
 By October, Soviet authorities in Chișinău began prosecuting Moldovans identified as members of the Center H network.
 Three women, including a former NKVD agent, were arrested for having "identified Soviet parachutists and partisans."
 Viziteu recalls hiding his real identity from the Red Army, which captured him as a prisoner of war.
 His past was uncovered by NKVD interrogators, and, while cleared of all allegations of war crimes and allowed to return to Romania, he was socially marginalized.
-Before 1946, Iosif Mordoveț, as head of Moldovan SMERSH, issued formal accusations against Orthodox monks, depicted them as collaborators with the Romanians and as engaged in the hunt for partisans.
+Before 1946, Iosif Mordoveț, as head of the Moldovan SMERSH, issued formal accusations against Orthodox monks, depicting them as collaborators with the Romanians and as engaged in the hunt for partisans.
 This contributed to the decision of liquidating all monasteries in 1949.
 Also in 1949, Avram Bunaciu obtained that the Romanian Communist Party be purged of all members who could be said to have participated in anti-partisan activity during the previous decade.